shahidulshohid/level-2-assignment-1/README.md

 Functions that throw errors or never finish
 Exhaustive type

-## ❓What is the use of enums in TypeScript?
-Provide an example of a numeric and string enum.
+## What is the use of enums in TypeScript?
+Provide an example of a numeric and string enum❓

 ## 🧾 TypeScript Enums: Making Code Clearer

-Enum: Enums are a feature in TypeScript that allows you to define a set of named constants.
+Enums are a feature in TypeScript that allows you to define a set of named constants.
 They help make code more readable, organized, and type-safe, especially when dealing with a fixed set of related values like roles, directions, or status codes.

 🔢 Numeric Enum Example
 enum Direction {